Clyain/Analyzing-for-Scratch-3-Projects/README-InEnglish.md

 10. File size (in MB): `fileSizeMB`;
 11. The `project.json` file inside the project: `ProjectData`;
 12. Extensions used by the project: `ProjectExtensions`;
-13. Number of blocks in different categories: `BlocksNumInType`;
+13. Number of blocks in different categories: `stats.BlocksNumInType`;
-14. Number of blocks using extensions: `ExtBlocksNumInType`.
+14. Number of blocks using extensions: `stats.ExtBlocksNumInType`.